Randy Hopper

-Randal B. "Randy" Hopper is a former Republican member of the Wisconsin Senate, representing the 18th District from 2009 until losing his seat to Jessica King in a 2011 recall election.
+Randal B. Hopper (born 23 January 1966) is a former Republican member of the Wisconsin Senate, representing the 18th District from 2009 until losing his seat to Jessica King in a 2011 recall election.
 The 18th District includes the cities of Fond du Lac, Oshkosh, and Waupun.

 Early life, education and career

 Born in Taylorville, Illinois, Hopper graduated from The Hill School.
 He then received his bachelor's degree from Denison University in 1989 and an MBA from Kellogg School of Management at Northwestern University in 2002.